andreparente/Joguinho/README.md

 --------------------------------------------

-This is our first version, so we're testing some stuff out.
-So feel free to give us feedback about everything!
+Feel free to give us feedback about anything!

-Send a message to lucasferracof@gmail.com!
+Send an e-mail to lucasferracof@gmail.com!
 Thank you!

 ## Apple Store: